fishcus/KAP-manual/en/model/computed_column/overview.en.md

 ![](images/computed_column_en.4.png)

-After defining the computed columns in model, you need to use them to build cube (either as dimension or measure), so that computed column can be pre-calculated and performance advantages can be observed.
+After defining the computed columns in model, you need to use them to build cube (either as dimension or measure), so that computed column can be pre-calculated and performance improvement can be observed.

 ![](images/computed_column_en.3.png)